A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Numerical study

 We generate species abundance from $m = 2$ surveys using an siISDM as follows.
-First, we set the spatial locations to be on an equally spaced $51 \times 51$ grid in the unit square $[0,1]^2$, and simulate a spatial field via the fixed rank kriging approach discussed towards the end of Section \ref{sec:single_index_model}, with centroids placed in the domain $[0,1] \times [0,1]$ (see Supplementary Material \ref{sec:additional_sims} for a visualization of this), and $\alphavec$ generated from a multivariate normal distribution with an exponential covariance function with $\sigma^2_\alpha = 1$ and $l_\alpha = 0.1$.
+First, we set the spatial locations to be on an equally spaced $51 \times 51$ grid in the unit square $[0,1]^2$, and simulate a spatial field via the fixed rank kriging approach discussed towards the end of Section \ref{sec:single_index_model}, with centroids placed in the domain $[0,1] \times [0,1]$ (see Supplementary Material S3 for a visualization of this) and $\alphavec$ generated from a multivariate normal distribution with an exponential covariance function with $\sigma^2_\alpha = 1$ and $l_\alpha = 0.1$.
 Note the true data generation process does not include a fine-scale term $\xi(\cdot)$.
-Next, across all spatial locations, we simulate a vector of four covariates $\xvec(\svec_i) = \{x_1(\svec_i), x_2(\svec_i), x_3(\svec_i), x_4(\svec_i)\}^{\top}$ such that covariates 1 to 3 were each generated from Gaussian processes with exponential covariance functions where the variance in all three covariates was set to 0.1 while the scale was set to 0.05, 0.02 and 0.01, respectively, while the fourth covariate is simulated independently from a uniform distribution $[0,1]$.
-Note we choose a setting where the spatial field is smoother than the covariates to minimize potential concerns around spatial confounding \citep{paciorek2010importance,hui2024spatial}.
-No intercept term is included in $\xvec(\svec_i)$, consistent with the parameter identifiability conditions discussed in Section \ref{sec:single_index_model}.
+Next, across all spatial locations, we simulated a vector of four covariates $\xvec(\svec_i) = \{x_1(\svec_i), x_2(\svec_i), x_3(\svec_i), x_4(\svec_i)\}^{\top}$ such that covariates 1 to 3 were each generated from a Gaussian process with exponential covariance functions, where the variance in all three was set to 0.1 while the scale was set to 0.05, 0.02 and 0.01, respectively.
+The fourth covariate was simulated independently from a uniform distribution $[0,1]$.
+Note the data generation process is such the spatial field is smoother than the covariates, so as to minimize potential concerns around spatial confounding \citep{paciorek2010importance,hui2024spatial}.
 An index of the true species abundance distribution is then constructed using the above variables and \eqref{eq:single_index_eta}, where we set the vector of true covariate effects to be $\betavec = (1, 0.5, -1, -0.5)^{\top}$.

-Given the single index above, we then simulate count responses for two surveys $j = 1, 2$ using \eqref{eq:mean_indexmodel}, and considering the following three pairs of catch efficiency functions: \begin{itemize} \item \underline{Scenario 1}: $h_1(\eta) = 5\{1 + \exp(-\eta)\}^{-1}$ and $h_2(\eta) = 5\{1 + \exp(-\eta)\}^{-1} + 2$.
-Here, both surveys share a common shape for the catch efficiency function, but the second survey is scaled up by a constant relative to the first survey;
+Finally, given the single index we then simulated count responses for the two surveys using \eqref{eq:mean_indexmodel}, and considering the following three pairs of CEFs: \begin{itemize} \item \underline{Scenario 1}: $h_1(\eta) = 5\{1 + \exp(-\eta)\}^{-1}$ and $h_2(\eta) = 5\{1 + \exp(-\eta)\}^{-1} + 2$.
+Here, both surveys share a common shape for the CEF, but the second survey is scaled up by a constant relative to the first survey;